UARK-AICV/FG-CXR/README.md

 - Corresponding radiology reports
 - Gaze data from experienced radiologists

-For more details on the dataset structure and access, please contact the corresponding author.
+Due to license of the original data, please contact the corresponding author at tp030@uark.edu for more details on the dataset structure and access.
+They will answer within 24-48 hours.

 ## TODO:
 - [ ] Code inference